- Get Answers to Your Workers’ Compensation Questions

 Berger and Green Can Help You with Your Workers’ Compensation Case

-If you suffered an injury at work or an illness due to work, then you are likely entitled to workers’ compensation benefits through your employer.
-Pittsburgh workers’ compensation lawyers Berger and Green represent injured workers through the claims process.
-If you have concerns about your case or need help filing your claim, contact us today.
+If you suffered an injury at work or an illness due to work, you are likely entitled to collect workers’ compensation benefits through your employer.
+A Pittsburgh workers’ compensation lawyer will guide you through the claims process.

 How Can I Get the Compensation I Deserve After a Workplace Injury?